Return to No Frills NZ Literature home page.

 The British won their latest war and the boys came home.
 Bill celebrated with a drink; he was very patriotic.
 He liked victories, he liked celebrating.
 He could be a famously good fellow when he turned up in the public bars of the surrounding townships.
 He liked to shout everyone in the room--and those old-fashioned bars are on the large side.
 It got so that men would leave the nearby stores and offices of the town and rush to the pub whenever they heard Bill Morrison was there.
 Lizzie started to grow jealous of the men, who saw more of Bill than she did.
 She grew jealous of her women friends from school who had married for love.
 She grew jealous of Bill for having fun while she did all the work.
 Local cockies told tales of seeing good old Bill parked at the side of the road, passed out behind the wheel.

 'I'm pregnant,' said Lizzie.
 Bill stopped coming home altogether.

 After several weeks without her husband, Lizzie got worried and telephoned the police--it seemed the right thing to do.
 The phone was on a party-line and some neighbours, who were listening in, were able to tell her that Bill was staying at the Albion Hotel.
 That was over Shannon way.
 The police decided not to waste their time any further.
 That was all right with Lizzie; the neighbours thought it was the best idea, too.

 Lizzie's baby was named Paul.
 Lizzie's labour went on for twelve hours, but her 'twilight sleep' made the birth more civilised.
 She woke up in a hospital bed in Palmerston North among coarse sheets that smelled of starch, and soon she was cradling her infant in her arms.
-'Isn't he lovely?' she asked a young intern who was passing through the ward with a manner contrived to seem authoritative.
+'Isn't he lovely?' she asked a young intern who was passing through the ward in a harassed manner which he'd contrived to seem authoritative.
 The intern glanced down at her past the sleeve of his coat.
 'What a hairy baby,' he said, and moved on.
 Lizzie looked about to see if anyone else's baby was better than hers.